 Residing in the hypothalamus, your Suprachiasmatic Nucleus is what controls your internal clock, based on light signals received via your eye’s optic nerves.
 When light is detected, it delays melatonin release, produces cortisol and keeps your body temperature raised, initiating wakefulness.

-According to studies, exposure to electrical light both before and during sleep suppress melatonin, the hormone responsible for regulating sleep-wake cycles.
+According to studies, sleep clock.both before and during sleep suppress melatonin, the hormone responsible for regulating sleep-wake cycles.
 In animal studies, even dim lights have shown negative effects.
-Thus, darkness is important for deep, restorative sleep and a regular sleep clock.
+Thus, darkness is important for deep, restorative sleep and a regular

 Inside your room, try to turn off or cover any electronic lights before bed.
 If you’re concerned about finding your way to the bathroom at night, a motion-activated night light or under-bed light can light the way when needed without disturbing rest.